Party Leader: Riccardo Magi

 Party Leader: Vladimir Girniak

-Political Party «Civic Position» started its activity in 2010.
-Anatoliy Grytsenko, former Minister of Defense of Ukraine (2005-2007), was elected the Chairman of the Party in June 2010.
-The Party participated in all elections: parliamentary, presidential and local.
-In September 2019, Volodymyr Girnyak was elected the Chairman of the Coordination Council of the Party.
-Today the Civic Position has about 560 deputies and heads of local councils.
-The Party has about 400 organizations and more than 3500 members.
-In June 2016, Civic Position became a full member of the Alliance of Liberals and Democrats for Europe (ALDE).
-The Party unites people to build Ukraine as a powerful European state, a regional leader, guided by the principle of three "P" (in Ukrainian) - professionalism, decency, patriotism.
-The key task of the Party is to build a socio-political system in Ukraine that will allow us to use the creative potential of every person and community and will be based on their high morality and responsibility.
+The Party unites people to build Ukraine as a powerful European state, a regional leader, guided by the principle of three "Ps" (in Ukrainian) - professionalism, decency, patriotism.
+The key task of the Party is to build a socio-political system in Ukraine that will allow to use the creative potential of every person and community and will be based on their high morality and responsibility.
 In its activities the Party leans on active civil society and its basis - the middle class.

 Party Leader: Rob Jetten

-Alongside our President Corinne Cahen and the Prime Minister Xavier Bettel, the Democratic Party (DP) stands for social and liberal values.
-Together we achieve economic, social and environmental justice for all citizens in Luxembourg.
-We defend fundamental freedoms and stand for a united and peaceful Europe.
-After having implemented many of our electoral promises such as free public transport, a more flexible and better paid parental leave and free & improved care services, more is yet to come, such as: more flexible working hours, teleworking & co-working spaces close to people’s homes, fair taxes, as well as many other plans.
+Alongside Prime Minister Xavier Bettel, the Democratic Party (DP) stands for social and liberal values to achieve economic, social and environmental justice for all citizens in Luxembourg.
+The party defends fundamental freedoms and stand for a united and peaceful Europe.

-Centre Party, founded in 1991, is a centrist political party in Estonia, which aims to guarantee Estonia’s independence and sovereignty, a secure European welfare state and a dignified life with respect of fundamental values.
-Centre party self-defines as the party of the liberal middle class with humanistic goals aiming to bring democratic reforms.
+Founded in 1991, Eesti Keskerakond ("Estonian Centre Party") is a centrist political party which aims to guarantee Estonia’s independence and sovereignty, secure European welfare state and a dignified life with respect of fundamental values.
+Eesti Keskerakond self-defines as the party of the liberal middle class with humanistic goals aiming to bring democratic reforms.
 Historically, the party has been the most popular among Russian-speaking citizens.
-Currently, Centre Party is one of the two largest political parties in Estonia.
+Currently, Centre Party is one of the three largest political parties in Estonia.